pauljwil/sidescale-api/source/index.html.md

 To install CloudMonkey, follow the instructions on the [**Getting Started**](https://github.com/apache/cloudstack-cloudmonkey/wiki/Getting-Started) page of the repository's wiki.

-## Configuring your CloudMonkey Server Profile
+## Configuring your CloudMonkey server profile

 > To authorize CloudMonkey for use with the Sidescale API, enter the following commands: